blukatdevelopment/UnchainedWorldsOld/core_rules.md

 - Ready: You declare an action(and potentially movement) that you will use under a certain condition(such as if a creature turns hostile).
 If that condition is met, your readied action is triggered.
 If you prepare to cast a spell, it uses any relevant resources as if you had actually cast the spell, regardless of whether it was triggered.
 - Search: You seek to find something.
 Your GM will likely request an investigation or perception check.

+#### How to make attack rolls
+Roll a 1d20.
+If you're proficient with the weapon, add your proficiency bonus.
+Then, add the relevant ability modifier.
+As a general rule, melee and thrown attacks use strength, while ranged attacks use dexterity.
+A roll that meets or beats the AC of the target is a hit.
+If your d20 roll is 20, you have rolled a natural 20 and automatically hit.
+If your d20 roll is a 1, you roll a natural 1 and automatically miss.

+#### How to make damage rolls
+Once you've hit, check your weapon's damage for that attack.
+Roll all dice used for that damage, then add the same ability modifier that you used when making the attack roll.
+If you rolled a nat 20 on the attack role, you deal critical damage.
+When rolling critical damage, all dice are doubled.
+For example, an attack that would deal 1d8+3 damage now deals 2d8+3 damage.

 ### Bonus actions
 Some spells and special abilities consume bonus actions instead of regular actions.
 Actions and bonus actions are not interchangeable.